russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 5. 'Sapiens: A Brief History of Humankind' by Yuval Noah Harari

-The book presents the Agricultural Revolution as a double-edged sword, discussing its role in population growth and the decline of quality of life.
+The book presents the Agricultural Revolution as a double-edged sword, discussing its role in population growth and the decline of the quality of life.
 Harari provides a broad and insightful perspective on human behavior and society by discussing how money, empires, and religions act as unifying forces throughout history, facilitating global interdependence.

 Similarities between the books: